SuhajAhmed/hr-leave-attendance-tracker/README.md

 1. HR staff enter leave requests in each department tab
 2. Dashboard auto-calculates totals, pending count, and leave distribution
 3. Weekly trigger emails a PDF of the dashboard every Monday at 8 AM
 4. Expired pending requests are auto-rejected with one click
-4. Expired pending requests are auto-rejected with one click